 How the coronavirus pandemic affects your business and how are you coping?

 Wael Khattar: Pre-Coronavirus, we used to exclusively offer Roboadvisory technology to banks and financial institutions.
-This model, especially in a mid-crisis Lebanon, means a lot of traveling and a lot of face to face meetings regionally.
+This model, especially in mid-crisis Lebanon, means a lot of traveling and a lot of face-to-face meetings regionally.
 This simply was no longer possible, which made us pivot into a Fintech as a Service model, targeting smaller clients, allowing us to acquire and onboard clients completely online.

 On the other hand, the world saw the need to go digital, to be able to receive the same services online, which is leading a lot of entrepreneurs and banks to launch Fintech products to adapt to the new reality.